-Do all the licensed conveyancers and solicitor practices listed on your search have online case tracking as I understood that this was a condition of being on the Whistletree solicitor panel?
+Do all the licensed conveyancers and solicitor practices listed on your search have online case tracking as I was under the impression that this was a precondition of being on the Whistletree conveyancing panel?

 The Council of Mortgage Lenders or BSA do not require online case tracking.
 Some law firms operate such technology and some don't.

 I am purchasing a new build flat and getting a mortgage with Whistletree.
-Can I do my own conveyancing?
+How practical is it for me to do the conveyancing?